Socialsquare/Franklin/README.md

 Getting started
 ---------------
-You need to have [node](adfsdf)
+You need to have [Node.js](http://nodejs.org/) installed.

-If you don't already have `grunt` installed, install it:
+Then if you don't already have `grunt` installed, install it:

-    npm install -g grunt-cli
+    > npm install -g grunt-cli

 Install the node dependencies (package.json):

-    npm install
+    > npm install

+Build the project

+    > grunt

+Which does the following things:

-Install the bower dependencies (bower.json):
+* Installs the the bower dependencies (bower.json)

-    bower install
+* Builds the CSS from SASS (.scss-files)

 Database migrations (using South)
 ---------------------------------